saa-ts-dacs/dacs/part_I/chapter_2/3_title.md

 Oregon Dept. of Fish and Wildlife Northeast Region

-**2.3.5** Record the name(s) in the form by which the creator or collector is generally known.<sup>4</sup> Record the name(s) in the natural language order of the language of the person’s or corporate body’s country of residence or activity or the official language of the corporate body.
+**2.3.5** Record the name(s) in the form by which the creator or collector is generally known.<sup>4</sup> Record the name(s) in the natural language order of the language of the person's or corporate body's country of residence or activity or the official language of the corporate body.
 The name may be abbreviated if a fuller form of the name appears elsewhere in the descriptive record (e.g., in the administrative/biographical history) or as an access point.

 Bessye J. Bearden

-_as opposed to the controlled form, “_Bearden, Bessye J.”
+_as opposed to the controlled form, "_Bearden, Bessye J."

 WAPOR